dariocurr/env-settings/README.md

     fn from_env(...) -> env_settings_utils::EnvSettingsResult<Self>
     ```

-    It creates a new instance using just the environment variables.
+    Create a new instance using just the environment variables.
+Skipped fields must be passed.
 If something fails, it returns an `env_settings_utils::EnvSettingsError` error

 -   ```rust
     fn new(...) -> env_settings_utils::EnvSettingsResult<Self>
     ```

-    It creates a new instance using a combination of environment variables and parameters.
-More in detail, every field value can be passed as parameter wrapped in an `Option` object.
+    Create a new instance using a combination of environment variables and parameters.
+More in detail, every field that can be initialized by the environment variables can be passed as parameter wrapped in an `Option` object.
 Then if the parameter is `Some`, it is used, otherwise the value is recoved from the environment variables.
+Skipped fields must be passed.
 If something fails, it returns an `env_settings_utils::EnvSettingsError` error

 ### Basic